+heating systems

+Торіс Minimum standard

+All appliances, except open fires

+Burning rate Automatic control of the burning rate.

+Automatic-fee d appliances

-Table 22: Recommended minimum standards for control of solid fuel central heating systems Topic Minimum standard All appliances, except open fires Burning rate Automatic control of the burning rate.
-Automatic-fee Automatic-feed appliances Zoning Dwellings with a total floor area ≤ 150 m 2 should have at least two space heating zones with independent temperature control, one of which is assigned to the living area.
+Zoning Dwellings with a total floor area $\leq 150 \text{ m}^2$ should have at least two space heating zones with independent temperature control, one of which is assigned to the living area.

 Dwellings with a total floor area > 150 m 2 should have at least two space heating zones with independent temperature and time control.

-Table 22: Recommended minimum standards for control of solid fuel central heating systems Topic Minimum standard For single-storey, open-plan dwellings in which the living area is greater than 70% of the total floor area, sub-zoning of temperature control is not appropriate.
-Time control Time control of space and water heating should be provided by: of space and water heating a full programmer with separate timing to each circuit, or water neating two or more separate timers providing timing control to each circuit, or programmable room thermostats to the heating circuits, with separate timing of the hot water circuit.
-Temperature control of Separate temperature control of zones within the dwelling should be provided using: space heating room thermostats or programmable room thermostats in all zones, or lieating a room thermostat or programmable room thermostat in the main zone, and individual radiator controls such as thermostatic radiator valves (TRVs), or a combination of i. and ii. above.
-Temperature control of domestic hot A cylinder thermostat and a zone valve or three-port valve should be fitted to control the temperature of stored hot water.
-Non-electric hot water controllers should not be used. water Where permitted by the manufacturer, the cylinder thermostat should be wired to provide a boiler interlock.
+Table 22: Recommended minimum standards for control of solid fuel central heating systems Торіс Minimum standard For single-storey, open-plan dwellings in which the living area is greater than 70% of the total floor area, sub-zoning of temperature control is not appropriate.
+Time control of space and water heating Time control of space and water heating should be provided by: a full programmer with separate timing to each circuit, or two or more separate timers providing timing control to each circuit, or programmable room thermostats to the heating circuits, with Temperature separate timing of the hot water circuit.
+Separate temperature control of zones within the dwelling should be control of space heating provided using: room thermostats or programmable room thermostats in all zones, or a room thermostat or programmable room thermostat in the main zone, and individual radiator controls such as thermostatic radiator valves (TRVs), or a combination of i. and ii. above.
+Temperature control of domestic hot A cylinder thermostat and a zone valve or three-port valve should be fitted to control the temperature of stored hot water. water Non-electric hot water controllers should not be used.
+Where permitted by the manufacturer, the cylinder thermostat should be wired to provide a boiler interlock.